the-future-society/Project-AIMS-AI-against-Modern-Slavery/README.md

 An estimated 12,000 - 17,000 modern slavery statements are published each year by UK businesses, with thousands more expected from other countries.

 Manually assessing statements is labor intensive and time consuming.
-Currently it takes approximately [1 hour for volunteers to manually assess one statement and for the researchers to validate their results](https://wikirate.org/uk_modern_slavery_act_research).
+Currently, it takes approximately [1 hour for volunteers to manually assess one statement and for the researchers to validate their results](https://wikirate.org/uk_modern_slavery_act_research).